TanyaSuryavanshi/banking-eda-powerbi/README.md

 The project combines **Python-based Exploratory Data Analysis (EDA)** with a **Power BI dashboard** to transform raw banking data into meaningful business insights and KPIs.

-> **Note:** This is a learning/portfolio project developed using a guided tutorial and reference material, with additional analysis and business-focused insights added to strengthen the implementation.

 ---